jianwei-liu93/Tutorial_1/README.md

 We provide the code to measure instance mIoU in `utils/metrics.py`.

-You can refer to other existing codes on the internet, but **DO NOT COPY** other students'.
-We will use a **plagiarism checker**.

 On ShapeNet Part test set:
 |        | ins. mIoU |
 | ------ | --------- |
 | Paper  | 83.7 %    |
 | Ours   | 83.6 %    |
-## FYI
-We provide some util codes to help you.
-Feel free to use them if you need.
-- utils/model_checkpoint.py: tracks model's metric and automatically save only topk checkpoints.
-- visualization.ipynb: simple visulization code on jupyter lab.

 ## Task 3.
 Point cloud auto-Encoding
 **_success condition: You will get the perfect score if you achieve chamfer distance lower than 0.005 on the test set._**